BlinkyStitt/WyseNynja.github.io/_posts/2015-11-14-freenas-bitcoinxt-testnet.md

 2\.
 Open TCP port 18333 on your firewall and forward it to the testnet jail.

 3\.
-Install the following packages in the jail:
+Make sure the system clock is accurate:

 {% highlight bash %}
 ssh freenas
 sudo -i

+ntpq -p
+{% endhighlight %}

+4\.
+Install the following packages in the jail:

+{% highlight bash %}
 tmux
 warden chroot testnet
 pkg update -f
 pkg upgrade
 pkg install ca_root_nss ccache autotools pkgconf gmake boost-libs openssl db48 git
 {% endhighlight %}

-4\.
+5\.
 Make sure the installed packages have no known vulnerabilities:

 {% highlight bash %}
 pkg audit -F
 {% endhighlight %}

-5\.
+6\.
 Create a user in the jail to run bitcoind:

 {% highlight bash %}
 adduser